-The single light there in the depth of the world burned, so quietly and so far that most of the luminous beings could not hear it, and even those who did would not dare the journey through the dark.
+The single light there in the depth of the world burned, so quietly and so far that most of the luminous beings could not hear it.
+Even those who did would not dare to make the journey through the dark.
 But one heard the call, and she could not resist.
 Proud and strong she was, and down she dove, the darkness clawing at her hungrily.
 She kept going, mad for the light she felt calling her.

 The minute she entered that room where the light shone and took it into her arms, the sorcerer sprang from his hiding place and bound her with chains of light.
-She shrieked in fury, unleashing the rage of a thousand suns, but the sorcerer’s spell was fast, and the light – that terrible, beautiful light of the dragon’s heart – called her so.
+She shrieked in fury, unleashing the rage of a thousand suns, but the sorcerer’s spell was fast.
+The light – that terrible, beautiful light of the dragon’s heart – called her so.

 The sorcerer returned to the surface of the world, at last at peace.
 He opened his doors and shared his collection with the world – but he never told a soul about the luminous being.
 He kept her a secret, a beautiful story he told himself and smiled.
-He went to visit her sometimes and watch her, how she hated and loved that fiery light that kept her imprisoned.
+Sometimes, he would visit her and watch her, how she hated and loved that fiery light that kept her imprisoned.